The Swedish Biodiversity Centre is environmentally certified according to the ISO 14001 standard.

 We effect the environment negatively in our daily activities through things resource use and emissions.
 We also have a positive effect on the environment with our research, environmental monitoring and assessment, education, collaboration and communication.

-The basis of our environmental work is SLU's environmental policy:
+We base our environmental work on SLU's general environmental policy:

-- SLU shall contribute to ecologically, socially and economically sustainable development.
+- SLU contributes to an ecological, social and financial sustainable development.

-- Environmental awareness and environmental aspects must be integrated into all decision-making and in all activities within SLU's work units.
+- Environmental thinking and environmental aspects are integrated in all decision-making and are part of all activities within SLU's organisational units.

-Environmental considerations must be integrated into all activities.
-Staff are educated about environmental work, the procedures for daily work and ways of communication about the environmental work are established.
-Environmental management practices have been developed for, travel, energy, waste management and purchasing.
+Environmental thinking must be integrated in all our activities.
+This is achieved by educating all staff about the environmental work, by creating routines for the day-to-day work and by establishing routes for communication about the environmental work.
+In the environmental management work, routines have been prepared for, among other things, travel, energy use, waste management and purchasing.

 Improvements and deviations